Martin Perlich

 Beginning at KFAC in Los Angeles in 1988 his interview show Martin Perlich Interviews won the New York International Radio Festival for two consecutive years and was syndicated nationally by WCLV (95.5 FM)/Seaway productions.

 Particularly notable are his eight Frank Zappa interviews, along with Lawrence Ferlinghetti, R. Crumb, Dexter Gordon, Jackson Browne, Pierre Boulez, Tom Waits, Lou Reed, Bill Evans, John McLaughlin, Judy Collins, and Roy Orbison.

 From 2000–2008 Martin served as Program Director of non-commercial KCSN, named "Best of LA" by Los Angeles magazine in 2006.
 In addition Perlich hosted a daily classical and new music show, as well as a live daily arts interview show "ARF!!"
 (ARTS & ROOTS FORUM) featuring Steve Reich, Murray Mednick, Terry Riley, Sandra Tsing Loh, Stacy Keach, and others in a seven-year run.

 In 2010, Perlich's interview archive was acquired by University of California, Los Angeles which intends to make available all recorded interviews, as well as personal memorabilia and papers.
 Debuting in 2010 will be a new series of video interviews with New Music artists, including Elliott Carter, Zakir Hussain, David Harrington.

 His books include The Art of the Interview (2007, Silman-James Press), The Wild Times (2006, Empty Press), The Self-Pity Chronicles (2011, Empty Press).

 Perlich was honored by the Rock and Roll Hall of Fame in 1998 for his contributions to rock radio.
 A copy of his public TV documentary Citizen Artist is in the Smithsonian permanent collection (2007).
 As an actor, he has worked with director Norman Corwin and with Jeff von der Schmidt and Southwest Chamber Music in Samuel Beckett's Cascando at Zipper Hall in Los Angeles.

 Perlich lives in West Hollywood, California.

 Martin Perlich is the father of character actor Max Perlich, KKJZ host Miles Perlich and writer Neil Perlich-Porter.

+Perlich died on October 25, 2025, at the age of 88–89.